ncrunners/NCRunners/NC_LSOM_2025.md

 ## Why run LSoMs?

-1. Marathon Organized by Runners for Runners.
+1. Marathons organized by runners, for runners.
-2. Community non-commercial runs.
+2. Community-driven, non-commercial runs.
-3. Tonnes of fun for fraction of commercial marathon fees.
+3. Tons of fun for a fraction of the cost of commercial marathons.
-4. Awesome route support & cheering from the local running community.
+4. Awesome route support and cheering from the local running community.
-5. Delicious breakfast after the run.
+5. A delicious breakfast after the run.

 ## Details